 In order to qualify for graduation from the eighth grade at TGCA, a student cannot have two or more failing grades each semester in the core subjects.
 Core subjects are Bible, English, Science, Math and History.

-To instill in each student an understanding and appreciation of the principles and values upon which our country was founded and the importance of their preservation
+5. instill in each student an appreciation of the values upon which our country was founded and the importance of their preservation

 Chapel and Scripture Memorization